-The United States maintained a limited military presence in the Middle East before

-1980, chiefly a small naval force based at Bahrain since 1958.
-The U.S. "twin pillar" strategy relied on prerevolutionary Iran and Saudi Arabia to take the lead in defending the Persian Gulf from the Soviet Union and its client regimes in Iraq, Syria, and South Yemen, 42 but the 1979 Iranian revolution demolished one pillar, and the December 1979 Soviet invasion of Afghanistan increased the Soviet threat to the Gulf.
-President Jimmy Carter proclaimed in January 1980 that the United States would take military action to defend oil-rich Persian Gulf States from external aggression, a commitment known as the Carter Doctrine.
-In 1980, he ordered the creation of the Rapid Deployment Joint Task Force (RDJTF), the precursor to USCENTCOM, which was established in January 1983.43
+Before 1980, the United States maintained a limited military presence in the Middle East that consisted chiefly of a small naval force that had been based at Bahrain since 1958.
+The U.S. "twin pillar" strategy relied on prerevolutionary Iran and Saudi Arabia to take the lead in defending the Persian Gulf from the Soviet Union and its client regimes in Iraq, Syria, and South Yemen,49 but the 1979 Iranian revolution demolished one pillar, and the December 1979 Soviet invasion of Afghanistan increased the Soviet threat to the Gulf.

+In January 1980, President Jimmy Carter proclaimed that the United States would take military action to defend oil-rich Persian Gulf States from external aggression, a commitment known as the Carter Doctrine.
+In 1980, he ordered the creation of the Rapid Deployment Joint Task Force (RDJTF), the precursor to USCENTCOM, which was established in January 1983.50

-Up until the late 1980s, a possible Soviet invasion of Iran was considered to be the most significant threat facing the U.S. in the Middle East.
-44 After the collapse of the Soviet Union, Saddam Hussein's Iraqi regime became the chief threat to regional stability.
+Up until the late 1980s, America's "regional strategy still largely focused on the potential threat of a massive Soviet invasion of Iran."51 After the collapse of the Soviet Union, Saddam Hussein's Iraqi regime became the chief threat to regional stability.
 Iraq invaded Kuwait in August 1990, and the United States responded in January 1991 by leading an international coalition of more than 30 nations to expel Saddam's forces from Kuwait.
-CENT-COM commanded the U.S. contribution of more than 532,000 military personnel to the coalition's armed forces, which totaled at least 737,000.45 This marked the peak U.S. force deployment in the Middle East.
+CENTCOM commanded the U.S. contribution of more than 532,000 military personnel to the coalition's armed forces, which totaled at least 737,000.52 This marked the peak U.S. force deployment in the Middle East.

-Confrontations with Iraq continued throughout the 1990s as a result of Iraqi violations of the 1991 Gulf War cease-fire.
+Confrontations with Iraq continued throughout the 1990s as Iraq continued to violate the 1991 Gulf War cease-fire.
 Baghdad's failure to cooperate with U.N. arms inspectors to verify the destruction of its weapons of mass destruction and its links to terrorism led to the U.S. invasion of Iraq in 2003.
-During the initial invasion, U.S. forces reached nearly 150,000, joined by military personnel from coalition forces.
-Apart from the "surge" in 2007, when President George W. Bush deployed an additional 30,000 personnel, American combat forces in Iraq fluctuated between 100,000 and 150,000.
-In December 2011, the U.S. officially completed its withdrawal of troops, leaving only 150 personnel attached to the U.S. embassy in Iraq.
-In the aftermath of IS territorial gains in Iraq, the U.S. has redeployed thousands of troops to the country.
-Today, approximately 5,000 U.S. troops operate in Iraq.
+During the initial invasion, U.S. forces reached nearly 192,000,53 joined by military personnel from coalition forces.
+Apart from the "surge" in 2007, when President George W. Bush deployed an additional 30,000 personnel, the number of American combat forces in Iraq fluctuated between 100,000 and 150,000.54

+In December 2011, the U.S. officially completed its withdrawal of troops, leaving only 150 personnel attached to the U.S. embassy in Iraq.55 In the aftermath of IS territorial gains in Iraq, however, the U.S. has redeployed thousands of troops to the country.
+Today, approximately 5,200 U.S. troops are based in Iraq.56

 In addition, the U.S. continues to maintain a limited number of forces in other locations in the Middle East, primarily in GCC countries.
 Currently, tens of thousands of U.S. troops are serving in the region.
-Their exact disposition is not made public because of political sensitivities, but information gleaned from open sources reveals the following:
+Their exact disposition is not made public because of "host nation sensitivities,"57 but information gleaned from open sources reveals the following: